peterrosenthal/ctd-game-audio/project-2/README.md

 #### Extras
 Even though I'm *supposed* to not pressure myself to include things above and beyond the MVP, there's a lot of stuff that I just really want to include as well:

 The graphics are absolutely not essential to the MVP of this class; it's a sound class not a graphics class.
-But I would love for this project to look really nice, so if I have the time to, you know I'm gunsta be making it look pretty.
+But I would love for this project to look really nice, so if I have the time to, you know I'm gons'to be making it look pretty.

 There are also a bunch of "settings" that I'd like to include that the player can change about the next noodle thing they will pull out of the ground.
 As mentioned earlier, I want to pick at least one of these to make it in to the MVP, and any more than that are extras: